Power of Simplicity

 In cleaning up soils and groundwater from contaminants, we should be wise to not pay for it with increased deprivation of oxygen or release of greenhouse gas.

-And, go to the EPA’s Citizen’s Guide to Greener Cleanups at http://www.clu-in.org/download/Citizens/a_citizens_guide_to_greener_cleanups.pdf
+Go to the EPA’s Citizen’s Guide to Greener Cleanups at http://www.clu-in.org/download/Citizens/a_citizens_guide_to_greener_cleanups.pdf for the rest.

 It will prompt your wits to greener pastures!